eslint/eslint/docs/user-guide/configuring.md

 By default, ESLint uses [Espree](https://github.com/eslint/espree) as its parser.
 You can optionally specify that a different parser should be used in your configuration file so long as the parser meets the following requirements:

-1. It must be an npm module installed locally.
+1. It must be a path to a module installed locally OR an object with the `parse` function.
 1. It must have an Esprima-compatible interface (it must export a `parse()` method).
 1. It must produce Esprima-compatible AST and token objects.